Haze in Singapore is said to ease with the arrival of strong winds, according to a recent report in Straits Times.

 4. Eye Drops

-Hang in there parents and kids, the haze will be over soon!
-Till then, eat healthily and drink lots of water, and as much as you can, stay indoors!
+Like the article said, hang in there parents and kids, the haze will be over soon!
+But until then, eat healthily and drink lots of water, and as much as you can, stay indoors!
+Also stock up on over-the-counter medicines that you may need just in case your child gets sick because of the ever-changing weather in Singapore.